anakaget/Hopscotch-Recorder/README.md

 # Hopscotch-Recorder
 This is a graphical way of creating hopscotch tour content js files.
 This is source code for Google Chrome Extension "Create Web Tour with Anakage"

-How do I get started with Hopscotch?
+How do I get started with Hopscotch Recorder?
 ------------------------------------
 - Install chrome extension.
 - Click on the extension icon and Select "Record".